mitschabaude/fast-base64/README.md

 - `fast-base64/js`: Fastest pure JS version, 600 bytes minzipped, **sync** API, 2-30x slower
 - `fast-base64/nano`: Smallest possible version, 147 bytes, **sync** API, no `node` support, 3-100x slower

 The APIs are all equivalent, except that the latter two are synchronous.
-Here is an example for using the fast JS version:
+Example for using the fast JS version:

 ```js
 import {toBytes, toBase64} from 'fast-base64/js';